woven/woven/README.md

 - Polymer paper-elements (some elements based on Material Design from Google)
 - Firebase (store and sync data in realtime)

-It shows an approach to client/server routing and communication, Facebook sign in some other fun stuff.
+The app demonstrates an approach to client/server routing and communication, Facebook sign in and more.

-This is serving as the base for our latest work with [Woven](http://woven.co), and a live version can be found at [http://mycommunity.org](http://mycommunity.org) for now.

 ### Caveats

+- Please note that at some point we'll likely fork continued work on our product to a private repo.
-- Don't mind the mess.
+- Please excuse the mess.
 I'm playing and learning, and I welcome your input and contributions.
-- Please note that at some point we'll likely fork continued work on our product to a private repo.

 ### Setup